lunapark/documentation/docs/en/guide/plugins/components.md

 });
 ```

-Here is an example of a custom component:
+Below is an example of a custom component definition:
 ```ts
 import { TComponent } from '@luna-park/plugin';
 import BaseComponent from './BaseComponent.vue';